 Data

-Tickets for following too closely comprise between 0.6% and 0.7% of all traffic tickets written in NYS on any given year.
-However, some counties give out a much higher proportion.
-Saratoga’s 1,145 tailgating tickets in 2018 represented 2.8% of all tickets in the county for that year.
-By contrast, tailgating tickets represented between 0.1% and 0.2% of all tickets in 2017 in each of New York City’s five boroughs—the lowest proportion of any county in the state.
+Tickets for following too closely make up 0.6% of all traffic tickets in 2023.
+However, some counties give out a much higher proportion of this citation than the others.
+For example, Westchester’s tailgating tickets represented 6.4% of all traffic tickets in the county that year.
+Another example is Orange County’s tailgating tickets which made up 4.5% of all the traffic tickets in the county.

-Following too closely resulted in 71,887 automotive collisions in 2018, making it the second-most common factor in crashes statewide (after driver distractions).
-Fortunately, about two-thirds (41,819) of all crashes involving tailgating are property-damage-only.
-In addition, tailgating-related accidents rarely result in death; only 17 accidents involving tailgating also involved fatalities.
+Following too closely resulted in 55,084 automotive collisions in 2023, making it the third-most common factor in crashes statewide.
+It is preceded by distracted driving and improper lane change.
+Fortunately, 68% of all crashes involving tailgating only caused property damage.
+In addition, crashes due to tailgating have only caused 21 fatalities.

 Common Questions